pwr-ai/JuDDGES/docs/embeddings_embed_and_ingest_weaviate.md

 ## Step 2: Ingest embeddings to Weaviate

-* To upload the embeddings created in the previous step to a Weaviate database, one needs to run the following ommand with parameters similar to the previous one.
+* To upload the embeddings created in the previous step to a Weaviate database, one needs to run the following command with parameters similar to the previous one.
 * The upload will be done in two steps:
   * Upload chunks with their embeddings
   * Upload judgments with their aggregated embeddings (full dataset with aggregated embeddings will be ingested)